Star fows and multisingular hyperbolicity: The extended maximal invariant set

 \subsection{The lifted maximal invariant set and the singular points}

-Let $U$ be a compact region, and $X$ a vector field.
-Let $\sigma\in Sing(X)\cap U$ be a hyperbolic singularity of $X$ contained in $U$.
-We are interested on $\La_{\PP,U}(X)\cap \PP_\sigma$.
-More precisely the aim of this section is to add to the lifted maximal invariant set $\La_{\PP,U}$, some set over the singular points in order to recover some upper semi-continuity properties.
+The aim of this section is to add to the lifted maximal invariant set $\La_{\PP,U}$, some set over the singular points in order to recover some upper semi-continuity properties.
+As mentioned in section \ref{MIS} we want to define a set, that is as small as possible, but that can be defined without any information of the perturbations of our vector field.

 We define the \emph{escaping stable space} $E^{ss}_{\sigma,U}$ as the biggest strong stable space $E^{ss}_j(\sigma)$ such that the corresponding strong stable manifold $W^{ss}_j(\sigma)$ is \emph{escaping}, that is: